Already have an account

 - home library service to individuals (books collected by carers for a housebound child);

-You can join as a temporary member if you are visiting Warwickshire and staying between 8 days and 8 weeks.
+You can join as a temporary member if you are visiting Warwickshire and staying between eight days and eight weeks.
 No proof of local address is necessary but proof of name and signature is, (e.g. bank card, passport).

-You can borrow two printed books and two printed magazines for the standard three week loan period.
+You can borrow two printed books and two printed magazines.

 Universal Membership is a national scheme enabling library members to borrow physical books from any local library service in England, Wales, Northern Ireland and Ireland.
 A library card from another authority within the UK can also be accepted in lieu of name and signature ID.